tfrendl/Password-Generator/README.md

 ## Description

 This program is designed to generate complicated passwords.
 Users have control over the length of a password and if there will be special characters, uppercase/lowercase letters, and/or numbers.
-This is important as interfaces have different password requirements.
+This is important as platforms have different password requirements.
 There are checks to ensure that users enter the correct responses to prompts.

 ### Executing program
 * Download and install Python